Board of Directors

 Director Carney has a master’s in Urban and Regional Land Use Planning from Portland State University, and a bachelor’s degree from Middlebury College in Vermont.
 She lives in the Grant Neighborhood with her family, where she is a bicycle commuter, farmers market regular, and mother of four.
 Because of their commute differences, she prefers to pay by the trip, while her husband will only use the Universal Pass.

-She holds a bachelor's degree in religious studies from the University of New Mexico and a master's in sociology from Arizona State University.
+She earned her bachelor’s degree in Religious Studies from the University of New Mexico and a master’s degree in Sociology from Arizona State University.

 Director Sara Duncan has lived in the Salem community for most of her life and is a longtime Cherriots rider and advocate of public transit.
 As a board member, she plans to take an active part to keep community transit service healthy and responsive to future community needs.
 Director Duncan has served the greater Salem community in a number of leadership and supporting roles that span from non-profits and public service to health care.
 Professionally, she is the recycling coordinator for Mid-Valley Garbage and Recycling Association.
 In 2017, she graduated from Concordia University with a bachelor’s of arts degree in biology.
 “I want to see a downtown that thrives, suburbs that are not isolated from the city, and clean air to breathe.
 The promotion of Cherriots as a valuable community resource is essential to seeing these goals to fruition.”